Why use an assumed name?

 Penalties for non-compliance

 Another problem to be aware of is that the individual negotiating and entering into contracts for a corporation or LLC can end up being personally liable.
-This is generally not a statutory penalty but is based on the well-settled agency law principle that for a person doing business on behalf of another to avoid personal liability, that person (the agent) must disclose the fact of the agency and the identity of the principle (the corporation or LLC).
+This is generally not a statutory penalty but is based on the well-settled agency law principle that for a person doing business on behalf of another to avoid personal liability, that person (the agent) must disclose the fact of the agency and the identity of the principal (the corporation or LLC).

 There are many good reasons to do business under an assumed name.